You are visiting the Canada Kee Safety website from United States. Would you like to go to the United States site?

 The second most effective fall protection solution is one which requires as little employee thought or action as possible.
 This type of solution is a collective solution – a solution that protects all workers at once, such as railings or barriers.
 Collective systems do not require users to do anything (such as put on a harness or secure a lanyard to an anchor point) in order to be protected, thereby leaving much less room for human error.
 These systems are also known as passive systems.

 In situations where elimination or collective systems are not feasible, companies should look toward work restraint.
 Work restraint is the first example of “tying-off”, however it is still not the one most people think of.
-Work restraint uses personal fall arrest equipment (harness, lanyard, and anchor point) in such a way that the user cannot reach the edge.
+Work restraint uses personal fall arrest equipment (harness, lanyard, horizontal lifeline and anchor point) in such a way that the user cannot reach the edge.
 Because of this configuration, this type of “tying-off” prevents the user from falling in the first place.
-Sometimes, however, the restrictions associated with work restraint prevent a worker from doing the work that needs to be done, or reaching an area he or she needs to reach, so companies cannot employ it as a solution.
+Sometimes, however, the restrictions associated with fall restraint prevent a worker from doing the work that needs to be done, or reaching an area he or she needs to reach, so companies cannot employ it as a solution.

 When all other solutions are infeasible, a company must consider fall arrest.
 Fall arrest uses the same equipment as work restraint, however in this situation the fall protection equipment does not engage until after there has already been a fall.
 When it engages, the equipment slows the worker’s descent, bringing them to a safe stop.
 This is the least desirable choice for a number of reasons: 1) It’s the only system in which a fall needs to occur in order for it to work.
 Anytime that happens, there is room for equipment failure or user error that allows for injury to the worker.
 2) Injuries can still be sustained in the fall even if the equipment works properly, such as from striking a lower part of the structure or internal injuries from arresting forces incurred on the body (both of these situations are more likely if the equipment wasn’t used properly – such as in a swing situation or where the allowed free fall distance was too great).
 3) A rescue plan is needed.
 If a person who has fallen is not rescued quickly (sometimes a matter of minutes), they could suffer suspension trauma that could result in serious health issues, including amputations or death.
 In some circumstances, rescue is very difficult.
 And while there are some devices on the market that help to alleviate suspension trauma, they usually require an action by the user.
 If the user was unconscious prior to, or as a result of, the fall, or if they are simply too panicked to focus, using these devices could be impossible.
 Regardless, despite the disadvantages to this method, fall arrest is still a much more desirable option than a worker plummeting to his or her death.